hashicorp/vault-benchmark/README.md

 - `annotate` comma-separated name=value pairs include in bench_running prometheus metric, try name 'testname' fodashboard example
 - `debug` before running tests, execute each benchmark target and output request/response info

-benchmark-vault will create `workers` virtual users which will continuously generate requests to the Vault API.
+vault-benchmark will create `workers` virtual users which will continuously generate requests to the Vault API.
 The requests to generate are controlled by test options, which must sum to 100.